hughpyle/ASR33/asciiart/README.md

-# ASCII Art
+# ASCII Art with Overstrike

 [![Salvador Dali](dali_x500.jpg)](dali.txt.jpg)

-I've been experimenting with various ways to print graphics on the [Teletype](https://github.com/hughpyle/ASR33).
+I've been experimenting with various ways to print graphics on the [Teletype ASR33 terminal](https://github.com/hughpyle/ASR33).

 Teletype printed art is more constrained than ANSI- or ASCII-Art on modern machines, since there's no color, no block-graphic or line-graphic characters, no lowercase, and quite a limited set of punctuation (missing the underscore, vertical-bar, curly braces, etc.)  On the other hand, as a hardcopy printer, we can overtype multiple characters at the same location.